 Red Sea Marine Ecosystems Project

 The Red Sea has a number of unique marine habitats, including sea grass beds, salt-pans, mangroves, coral reefs and salt-marshes.
-The Red Sea Project aims to protect the Red Sea's natural resources from destruction and to maintain respect for the ecological, geomorphologic, sacred or aesthetic attributes which warrants designation.
-The Red Sea Marine Ecosystems Project focuses on the main marine resources; Mangrove, Coral Reefs and Sea-Grass Meadows.
+The Red Sea Project aims to protect the Red Sea's natural resources from destruction and to maintain respect for the ecological, geomorphologic, sacred or aesthetic attributes which warrant designation.
+The Red Sea Marine Ecosystems Project focuses on the three main marine resources; Mangrove, Coral Reefs and Sea-Grass Meadows.

 Mangroves are the most important part of the coastal habitat, which occur in patches along the intertidal zone.
-Mangroves play a vital role in the health of the marine ecosystem, because they filter and block sediments from the unstable substrates of the wadi and desert, and preventing siltation of seagrass beds and coral reefs.
+Mangroves play a vital role in the health of the marine ecosystem, because they filter and block sediments from the unstable substrates of the wadi and desert, and prevent siltation of seagrass beds and coral reefs.
 One of the most important roles of mangroves is to increase oxygen into the marine environment.
 They also eliminate pollutants such as sewage waste, pesticide run-off, and toxins in waste dumped in the wetlands.

 Sea-Grass Meadows are vitally important coastal habitats that are more productive than agricultural land and they are closely linked to coral reefs.
 They stabilize sediments, trap nutrients for recycling, and serve as a nursery for many species of crustaceans and fishes.
-Turtles, sea cows, mollusces and fishes feed directly on seagrass.
+Turtles, sea cows, molluscs and fishes feed directly on seagrass.

 The goals of Red Sea Marine Ecosystems Project are:

 • To introduce you to the Ecosystem Concept.
 Aquatic and Terrestrial Ecosystems and their functions.
 And to further learn more about the main marine ecosystems of the Red Sea, their functions and habitats.